Skip to main content

 Entry requirements (non-year 12)

-Applicants for this stream of the course must be:
+• Applicants for this stream of the course must:

-To demonstrate work experience, you should provide a CV/Resume listing previous positions and education, a maximum of 2 pages.
+To demonstrate work experience, you should provide a CV/Resume listing your previous positions and education, with a maximum of 2 pages.

-Students who have completed a Graduate Diploma of Midwifery may be eligible for advanced standing depending on equivalency.
+Students who have completed a Graduate Diploma of Midwifery may be eligible for advanced standing, subject to equivalency.

 Recognition of Prior Learning